smuellerDD/acvpproxy/README.md

 - SysV message queues if the TOTP server is compiled

-Compile-time options can be specified in the lib/config.h file.
+Compile-time options can be specified in the `lib/config.h` file.

 The ACVP Proxy requires the presence of the following libraries and the associated header files:

-- JSON-C that can be obtained from https://github.com/json-c/json-c
+- JSON-C that can be obtained from the [JSON-C Github Website](https://github.com/json-c/json-c)

 - libcurl